clojurists-together/clojuriststogether.org/content/team.md

 - Heather Moore-Farley
 - Ikuru Kyogoku
 - Maria Geller
-- Nola Stowe
-- Fumiko Hanreich
 - Laurens Van Houtven - President
-- [Daniel Compton](https://danielcompton.net) - Secretary - Daniel is a maintainer of [Clojars](https://clojars.org) and runs [Deps](https://www.deps.co), a private Maven repository service.
+- Daniel Compton - Secretary

 The Board is responsible for governing the project, selecting which projects are sponsored, administering the project, and interacting with sponsors.